jsenv/core/docs/testing/readme.md

 <details>
   <summary>coverageIncludeMissing</summary>

-`coverageIncludeMissing` parameter is a boolean used to controls if testPlanCoverageMap will generate empty coverage for file never imported by test files.
+`coverageIncludeMissing` parameter is a boolean used to controls if testPlanCoverage will generate empty coverage for file never imported by test files.
 This parameter is optional and enabled by default.

 </details>